-Our ultimate aim is to improve the quality of patients' experience of treatment, and of other stakeholders' experience of providing information to and obtaining information from the HFEA.
+Our ultimate aim is high quality care for everyone affected by assisted reproduction.
+This means we will be focusing on improving the quality of patients' experience of treatment, and of other stakeholders' experience of providing information to and obtaining information from the HFEA.